 The FMU Conservation and Community Development (CCD) Committee, Forest Management Certification Liaison Committee and Community Representative Committee (CRC) serve as platforms for achieving a balance between the economic, environmental and social interests.
+The formation of Community Representative Committee (CRC) is at the wishes of the community.
 The membership of CRC should comprise community representatives, female gender representatives and the FMU community liaison officer to mitigate all socio - economic issues between the local communities and FMU management.
 Any local dispute arises between the community and FMU management shall be resolved amicably at the level of CRC.